 The Department of Applied Mathematics in the College of Arts and Sciences offers courses and degree programs for undergraduates and graduate students.
-The Department of Applied Mathematics currently has 24 full-time faculty, over a dozen instructors and post-doctoral associates, and maintains an active Visitor Program with researchers from around the world.
-Courses range from calculus to seminars in computation, discrete mathematics, probability and statistics, nonlinear phenomena, mathematical biology, and physical applied mathematics.
+The Department of Applied Mathematics currently has 21 tenured and tenure-track faculty, 12 teaching professors and several post-doctoral associates, and maintains an active Visitor Program with researchers from around the world.
 The departmental roots go back to the turn of the last century when it originally was the Department of Engineering Mathematics.
-The Department teaches thousands of students and has a major research presence in computational and physical/biological mathematics and the statistical sciences.
+The Department teaches thousands of students each year and has a major research presence in computational and physical/biological mathematics and the statistical sciences.
+Courses range from calculus to computation, discrete mathematics, probability and statistics, nonlinear phenomena, mathematical biology, and physical applied mathematics.

-The undergraduate program in AMEN prepares graduates to practice effectively in the field of mathematics, or to further their careers through advanced study.
+The undergraduate program in AMEN prepares graduates to practice effectively in applied math and related fields in industry and government, or to further their careers through advanced study.
 The principle focus of a major in applied math is to improve a student's mathematical, computational, and communication skills.
 The focus is on modeling problems from a variety of areas including business, engineering and science.
 Our students are particularly strong and each year they go on to excellent graduate schools and take positions in a wide range of companies and laboratories.
-The faculty are remarkable; they teach a broad spectrum of courses and carry on research in many fields including computational math, nonlinear dynamics, fluid dynamics, geophysics, optics, to theoretical physics.
+The faculty are remarkable; they teach a broad spectrum of courses and carry on research in many fields including computational math, nonlinear dynamics, fluid dynamics, geophysics, optics, and theoretical physics.
 The Department of Applied Mathematics trains its students in the methods and strategies required to be able to solve real world problems.